Nik258/Hows-Weather/README.md

-# Weather-App
+🌤️ Weather App
-A weather app built using HTML, CSS, and JavaScript, integrating the OpenWeatherMap API to display real-time weather data.
-It allows users to input a city name or use geolocation to get details like temperature, humidity, and wind speed.
-The app features a clean, responsive design and includes error handling for seamless user interaction.
+A responsive and user-friendly Weather Application built using HTML, CSS, and JavaScript.
+This app integrates the OpenWeatherMap API to fetch and display real-time weather data.

+🔍 Features
+🌍 Search by city name or use geolocation to get local weather

+🌡️ Displays key data: temperature, humidity, wind speed, and weather conditions

+📱 Responsive design for mobile, tablet, and desktop

+⚠️ Includes error handling for invalid city names and network issues

+📦 Technologies Used
+HTML5

+CSS3

+JavaScript (Vanilla)

+OpenWeatherMap API